dffischer/pkgrepotools/offbranch.md

 ### Renaming Files

 It is possible to add files under a different name with the syntax _path:name_.
 If any argument contains a colon, the part before it is considered as the name of the file to include with the name taken from the part after the colon.
 This new name may also be a full path, simulating subdirectories in the distribution branch.
 If the path contains multiple colons, only the first one is used for separation.
 All further ones are considered part of the new name.

+All files given as positional arguments or via the `-i` and `-z` options are added to the branch in the order they appear.
+This means that later occurrences can overwrite former specifications of the same name.
+For high-performance or store limited settings, it may be worth noting that also files that are overwritten this way are nonetheless hashed into the git object storage.

 If no name is given, but the path ends with the separator, the file is not included, but considered when looking for a commit message to propose.
 This can be used when a file is generated from other files under version control, but not tracked itself.
 The files used to generate can then be passed like this to exclude them from the branch but use them to explain changes in the generated result.